cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

    PowerPoint's Format Picture dialogue to set scale and rotation.

-In Figure :ref:`Rendered images <Rendering>` we have attempted to include Figure :ref:`Example 20 <Fig_example_20>` into a PowerPoint presentation.
+In Figure :ref:`Rendered images <Rendering>` we have attempted to include Example :ref:`example_20` into a PowerPoint presentation.
-First the PostScript file was converted to PDF (using :doc:`psconvert`), then loaded into
+First the *PostScript* file was converted to PDF (using :doc:`psconvert`), then loaded into
 PowerPoint and the white background color was made transparent using the formatting toolbar (shown on the left side of